Margaret Naumburg: Progressive Education and the Walden School

-In 1914 Naumburg opened the first Montessori school in the United States.
-She opened "Children's School" which was later renamed Walden School in 1915 in New York City.
-It began with two teachers and ten students focusing on letting children develop their own interests and ideas.
-Naumburg believed children would not only learn knowledge, but learn how to use knowledge to their advantage.
-She believed understanding yourself was so important that she encouraged her staff at the school to undergo psychoanalysis.

-Up to the present time, education has missed the real significance of the child's behavior by treating surface actions as isolated conditions.
+Naumburg believed children would not only acquire knowledge but learn how to use knowledge to their advantage.
+She believed understanding yourself was so important that she encouraged her staff at the school to undergo psychoanalysis.Up to the present time, education has missed the real significance of the child's behavior by treating surface actions as isolated conditions.
 Having failed to recognize the true sources of behavior, it has been unable effectively to correct and guide the impulses of human growth....
-The new advances in psychology, however, provide a key to the real understanding of what makes a child tick.
+The new advances in psychology, however, provide a key to the real understanding of what makes a child tick.The school was deeply embedded in the New York bohemian and intellectual milieu of the 1910s and 1920s.
 Many notable individuals taught at the Walden School including Lewis Mumford, Hendrik van Loon, her sister Florence Cane, and Ernest Bloch.

-Naumburg married writer Waldo Frank in 1916, with whom she had a son, Thomas, in 1922.
-They divorced in 1924.
-She started writing shortly after and published her first book in 1928.
+Drawing inspiration from this environment, Naumburg’s curriculum rejected rote learning in favor of methods that privileged inner life, spontaneity, and symbolic exploration.
+Art and music were not treated as peripheral subjects but as central, therapeutic modes of learning.
+Florence Cane’s art program, heavily influenced by Jungian symbolism and creative unconscious expression, would become foundational to art therapy’s early formation.

+Though Naumburg briefly included the Alexander Technique in her vision for educational reform, her efforts to integrate it system-wide were thwarted by F. M. Alexander’s critique of “free expression” schools, including Walden itself.
+Nonetheless, she maintained the Technique within Walden’s curriculum, and its principles continued to influence music education at Juilliard and beyond through her network of educators.

+In 1922, following the birth of her son Thomas and amid the disintegration of her marriage to author Waldo Frank, Naumburg began to withdraw from day-to-day operations.
+She formally resigned as director in 1924, though she remained involved in an advisory capacity and was always acknowledged as the school’s founder in its publications.

+Her 1928 book The Child and the World: Dialogues in Modern Education synthesized her experiences at Walden and critiqued mechanistic, disciplinary models of schooling.
+Through fictional dialogues, it articulated a bold educational philosophy: one in which the unconscious, imagination, bodily awareness, and relational freedom were not only validated but cultivated as central to human development.